fffonion/lua-resty-openssl/README.md

 **syntax**: *err = digest:update(partial, ...)*

-Updates the digest with one or more string.
+Updates the digest with one or more strings.

 ### digest:final